nickmasonswe/PSX/README.md

 # PSX

-PSX is a Python Learning Platform inspired by CSX
+PSX is a Python Learning Platform inspired by CSX.

 PSX contains a set of problems and their corresponding tests.